(Courtesy of Fred D. Pfening, Jr.)

 The Motion Picture Herald and Boxoffice polls on western film heroes were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual poll results would list the top cowboy film stars.
 Reb Russell's starring career was over when the first of these polls were conducted in the mid 1930s.
 IF Russell had still been doing films for Kent during the poll years, the odds are that he would not have been ranked.
 Generally, the winners were bigger names like Autry, Rogers, Starrett, Holt and Hoppy who were doing films for Columbia, Universal, RKO, Paramount and Republic.
 Their adventures played to larger audiences and at more and better theaters.
 Willis Kent, who distributed his low-budget flicks on a "states rights" basis, couldn't compete with those bigger stars and bigger production companies.

 I still wonder what would have occurred if Russell had been lucky enough to sign on with Republic, Universal or Columbia.

 But there's a bigger "what if?".
 What if he hadn't gone to Hollywood, and instead, had concentrated on a gridiron career with the Philadelphia Eagles or New York Giants (or some other team).
 Perhaps Reb Russell would now be enshrined in the Pro Football Hall of Fame.

 As for producer Sol Lesser, his lawsuit problems were finally resolved.
 And he did produce WHEN A MAN'S A MAN, releasing it through Fox in 1935.
-It starred big, muscular George O'Brien and a copy of a pressbook ad for that film is shown left.
+It starred big, muscular George O'Brien and a copy of a pressbook ad for that film is shown on the right.
 But that's another story!